JayyWalker/resources/Interviewing - General.md

 - Have you had to deal with data that is inappropriate to share with the intended audience?
 How do you determine this?
 - What would this typically look like?
 Repeatable vs one-off, hows this different?
 What technologies would you typically use?
 - Have you ever increased the value of a dataset/dashboard after you have published the dataset, say a few months later?
-L- ooking for monitoring usage or looking to improve dataset based on consulting-
+Looking for monitoring usage or looking to improve dataset based on consulting